-We tested two navigation structures, guided and sidebar navigation.
+We explored two types of navigation.
 The guided navigation provided patients with all the information in a linear style.
 Patients would only use “Next” and “Previous” buttons to go through the decision aid.
-The benefit was its ease of use and that patients would not miss any important information by skipping through sections.
+The benefit was that it is easy to use and patients would not miss any important information by skipping through sections.

-In terms of content presentation, we tried multiple ways of providing information to the patients.
-Other than using texts, we integrated videos.
-There were also quiz questions that stressed major takeaway points that the patients should know about for each treatment option (medical treatment vs. lung transplant).
+As COPD constraints patients’ oxygen intake, it also limits their attention span.
+Therefore, it is critical to present information in an engaging and dynamic manner.
+To achieve this, we tried multiple methods of providing information to the patients.
+Other than texts, we integrated videos and quiz questions that stressed major takeaway points that the patients should know about for each treatment option (medical treatment vs. lung transplant).

 We also used a scale metaphor that was commonly used in decision aids to visually present pros and cons of two options.
 Prior to the scale metaphor page, patients had to answer questions about what they valued the most in their lives and what they wanted to get out from the treatment.
 Depending on what values each treatment could satisfy, we put the values that the patients chose on two sides of the scale, each side representing one treatment option.
-By visually seeing which side the scale tilts against, patients would have a clearer idea of which treatment would be better for them.
+By visually seeing which side the scale tilts, patients can have a clearer idea of which treatment is better for them.